BLOG / The Difference Between A Hub, Router and Switch

-- Hub Defined – Hub is basically a common connection point for the devices in a network.
-The hubs connect the segments of a LAN, which consists of different ports so when the packet arrives at a port, it’s copied to some ports to that every segment of the LAN may see all packets.
+Hub Defined – Hub is basically a common connection point for the devices in a network.
+The hubs connect the segments of a LAN, which consists of different ports, so when the packet arrives at a port, it’s copied to some ports to that every segment of the LAN may see all packets.

-Differences of the Router, Hub, and Switch on a Network
+Differences between the Router, Hub, and Switch on a Network

-Switch and Hub Have Same Roles
+Switch and Hub Have the Same Roles

 Routers Are Different Devices

 The routers are different devices.
-Where switch or hub is concerned with transmitting the frames, the job of the routers is to route the packets to some networks until the packet reaches its destination.
+Where the switch or hub is concerned with transmitting the frames, the job of the routers is to route the packets to some networks until the packet reaches its destination.
 One of the main features of packets is that these don’t only contain data, yet the destination address of where they are going.